koa2019/cis11_fall2024/final/README.md

 Languages: Assembly, C Language gitHub Repo: https://github.com/koa2019/cis11_fall2024/tree/master/final

-Please refer to terminal_inputs_screenshots.pdf for an example of how to run, compile, and play this game.
+Note: Please refer to imgs_terminal_instructions.pdf for an example of how to run, compile, and play this game.
 Instructions to run program:
 1. On your Raspberry pi, download df_cis11_final.zip to your "Downloads" Folder.
 2. Open a new "File Explorer " window, then